Company of Masters: Prizes and events

+In contemporary literature

+There are many references to the Masters of Defence from between 1540 and 1625.
+Here are some examples:

+The philosopher and political theorist Thomas Hobbes (1651, Chapter 5) used a reference to Fencing, as he observed that many “…follow the blind blindly, are like him that, trusting to the false rules of a master of fence, ventures presumptuously upon an adversary, that either kills or disgraces him.”

+Modern revival

-The Company never achieved guild status and eventually lost any influence with the passing of James I's anti-monopoly laws.
+There is no evidence that The Company achieved guild status, and eventually lost influence with the passing of James I's anti-monopoly laws (1624).

-A late treatise on the Science of Defence is that by Joseph Swetnam, published in 1617.

-There were some attempts in the early 20th century to reform the guild, first in 1903, under the title "The London Académie d’Armes", and again in 1931 as "The British Federation of Fencing Masters".

-All this was interrupted by the Second World War.
+There were some attempts in the early 20th century to reform the guild, first in 1903, under the title "The London Académie d’Armes", and again in 1931 as "The British Federation of Fencing Masters".These attempts were interrupted by the Second World War.
+The modern British Academy of Fencing has claimed to trace its roots back to the company, and was established in 1949.

+The modern ‘Company of Maisters’ is a modern Private Limited Company, registered by Terence Peter Brown on the 28 October 1996 (Company No. 03270104, registered in England and Wales).
+This registration pre-dated the publishing of Terry Brown's book 'English Martial Arts' (1997).
+This is understood to have been the first formal use of the proper noun 'English Martial Arts' to refer to the martial arts practiced by the original Masters of Defence.
+The following techniques are outlined in the book English Martial Arts (Brown 1997, 89-220).
+The skills cover Technical information (89–91), Principles of True Fighting (93–96), Basic Stances (97–99, 201–220).
+Traces of Terry Brown's legacy in reviving English Martial Arts are found in the work of American Academy of English Martial Arts, English System Principles, Frank Docherty’s English Martial Arts Academy.

-The modern British Academy of Fencing has claimed to trace its roots back to the Company, and was established in 1949.
-Today, several Historical European martial arts (HEMA) groups use modified versions of the Company of Masters ranking system.
-These include The Stoccata School of Defence, The Company B.S.A, Association for Renaissance Martial Arts (ARMA), True Edge Academy of Swordsmanship, the Noble Science Academy, English Fighting Arts, School of English Martial Arts, the 1595 Club, Academie Glorianna, Academie Duello, the York School of Defense, the New Jersey Historical Fencing Association, and the Black Falcon School of Arms.
+Today, several Historical European martial arts (HEMA) groups use modified versions of the Company of Masters ranking system, but not all have associations or affiliations to Terry Brown's revival.
+These include the Academy of European Medieval Martial Arts (AEMMA), The Stoccata School of Defence, The Company B.S.A, Association for Renaissance Martial Arts (ARMA), True Edge Academy of Swordsmanship, the Noble Science Academy, English Fighting Arts, School of English Martial Arts, the 1595 Club, Academie Glorianna, Academie Duello, the York School of Defense, the New Jersey Historical Fencing Association, the Black Falcon School of Arms and the Manx Academies of Arms, Armour & Defensive Arts, Brighton and Hove's Noble Science of Defence.